sanchitnanda03/Well-Tech-Nexus-website/README.md

 ## Contact
 For any inquiries or support, please contact [Sanchit Nanda](mailto:sanchitnanda03@gmail.com).

-## Video Demo
+## Video on Objectives
-Check out our video demonstration of the Well-Tech Nexus website objectives: [Youtube Video](https:https://youtu.be/HPpeIl7YUL0)
+Check out the objectives and layout for Well-Tech Nexus: [Youtube Video](https://youtu.be/HPpeIl7YUL0)